rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

 Smart sampling of the permutations of the actions list ......................................................

 The Condorcet consistency of the polarised Bachet ranking rule guarantees that all transitive outranking triples are correctly scored independently of any given actions ordering.
 Only the intransitive outranking triples may give diverging ranking results.
-It is hence opportune to keep transitive triples unchanged in their given initial positions and only permute the first and the last pair in a sample of intransitive triples and keep always the best qualified PolarisedBachetRanking result.
-To explore the usefulness of this sampling approach we provide below the :py:class:`~linearOrders.SmartBachetRanking` class.
+It is hence opportune to keep transitive triples unchanged in their given initial positions and only permute the first and the last pair in a sample of intransitive triples and keep always the best qualified PolarisedBachetRanking or ValuedBachetRanking result.
+To explore the usefulness of this sampling approach the :py:mod:`linearOrders` module provides the :py:class:`~linearOrders.SmartBachetRanking` class.

-When reconsidering the random outranking digraph *g* seen in :numref:`optimisingBachet` we obtain, with a random sample of only 3 triples from the 161 intransitive outranking triples, the following very convincing ranking result.
+When reconsidering the random outranking digraph *g*, seen in :numref:`optimisingBachet`,  we get the following very convincing ranking result.

 .. code-block:: pycon
    :caption: Smart *Bachet* ranking result